"Hugely impressive, really hard-working, very bright and very good at spotting the issues."

 Gareth has conducted housing, community care and social security cases throughout his career.
 Previously he was on the executive committee of Housing Law Practitioners’ Association (HLPA).
 Gareth now focuses on claims of particular complexity, which benefit from his substantial litigation experience and meticulous approach.
 This includes more serious unlawful eviction and claims concerns with serious building defects, in particular those which benefit from his experience in bringing personal injury claims.
 He also acts in test cases challenging decisions to cut or restructure housing-related services.
 He has for many years been ranked as one of the leading housing lawyers in the UK.

-Gareth has experience of bringing successful defamation claims and claims for breaches of the Data Protection Act.
+Gareth has experience of bringing successful defamation claims, claims for breaches of the Data Protection Act and for the misuse of private information.
 In particular, Gareth is experienced in claims concerned with the retention and dissemination of false information by public bodies.
 He is also experienced in securing orders for the deletion or rectification of such information, as well as compensation for the damage that has been caused.